cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 8. Enter your keypair in the « keypair_name » field
 9. Choose the instance size using the « flavor_name » popup menu and click on « LAUNCH »

 The stack will be automatically created (you can see its progress by clicking on its name).
 When all its modules will become "green", the creation will be completed.
-Then you can go on the "Instances" menu to discover the flotting IP value that has been automatically generated.
-Now, just run this IP adress in your browser and enjoy !

 It is (already) FINISH !